davi-sala/beautiful-jekyll/ml_resources.md

 subtitle: Papers, sample code and important things.
 ---

-I'll just keep here a collection of links to content that I judge significant for me to re-use(visit) some time in the future.
+I'll just keep here a collection of links to content that I judge significant at the moment or that I might use some time in the future.
-Most of these content comes from the great community at [r/MachineLearning](www.reddit.com/r/MachineLearning), so make sure to subscribe there for some great discussions on the subject.
+Most of these content comes from the great community at [r/MachineLearning](www.reddit.com/r/MachineLearning), so make sure to subscribe there for some discussions on Machine Learning.

 Note that _none_ of this material is mine, this is just a compedium of a lot of resources that I believe might be useful someday, and hopefully, can help someone aswell.
 All rights and kudos to the respective authors for the great content.